stuvusIT/ansible_bootstrap_ubuntu_rpi3/README.md

 You need internet access on the control machine to download the kernel, the firmware, and Ubuntu.

-You need internet access on the server to clone Vault.

 ## Requirements

 A dpkg- or pacman-based Linux distribution on the host machine.